 Take advantage of free museum days

-You can visit many of New York City’s museums on free days, which makes this a great option to save money.
-The only down side is free museum days are always busy — especially on rainy days.
-This is why I recommend arriving before the museum opens to avoid waiting in a long line.
+You can visit some of New York City’s museums on free days, which makes this a great option to save money.
+The only down side is free museum days are always busy.
+This is why I recommend arriving BEFORE the museum opens to avoid long wait times.